dotnet/linker/docs/design/steps-explained.md

 want.

-So the linker will annotate assemblies, types, methods and fields to know what should be linked or not, and what has been processed, and how it should process them.
+So the linker will annotate assemblies, types, methods and fields to know what should be linked or not, what has been processed and how it should process them.

 This is really useful as we don't have to recreate a full hierarchy of classes